Cloudify-PS/cloudify-training-labs/lab4/README.md

 ### Step 2: Run in local mode

-Once you're done, you can run it in local mode:
+Once you're done, you can run the application in local mode:

 ```bash
 cd ~work